HandanYenial/Events/README.md

-Events app is designed for searching for events in your area.
-It lets you to search for an event in any area by using a keyword and a city name, and add your favorite events to your personalized event list.
+The Events web app is specifically designed to help users search for events in a particular area.
+By simply entering a keyword and a city name, users can easily find events that match their interests.
+Additionally, users have the option to add their favorite events to a personalized event list for easy reference later on.

 Ticketmaster Api is used for this project : https://app.ticketmaster.com/discovery/v2/